TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 - Hack the Box (online CTFs + community)

-#### Board Games

-Ah, board games... one of my favourite pastimes.
-When I'm bored ~~game~~, you may find me playing the occasional game on Board Game Arena.
-Some of my favourite games are:

-- Race for the Galaxy
-- Hanabi
-- And more!

 ### Education

-I'm graduated from the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) in May 2023, where I studied a combination of mathematics, computer science, and music.
+I graduated from the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) in May 2023, where I studied a combination of mathematics, computer science, and music.
 Fun times.

 {# ### Collaborating